diverse-project/packet-filtering-lang-gpfl/README.md

 ---
-This repository is part of a set of network DSLs taht allow to filter packet at transit router:
+This repository is part of a set of network DSLs that allow packet filtering at transit routers:
 - [Root repository](https://github.com/diverse-project/packet-filtering-lang) with wiki of the overall project
 - $GPFL$ [Generic Packet Filtering Language](https://github.com/diverse-project/packet-filtering-lang-gpfl)
 - $L^{EHO}$ [Packet filtering Language based on Extension Header and Options](https://github.com/diverse-project/packet-filtering-lang-leho)